 Combining Campari and vermouth creates this simple but tasty Italian drink and a classic Italian cocktail, the Milano-Torino.

-Make an L’Americano
+Make a L’Americano

-For an Americano you need 1.5 oz Campari, 1.5 oz sweet vermouth, soda water, and a slice of orange peel for garnish.
+For an Americano, you need 1.5 oz Campari, 1.5 oz sweet vermouth, soda water, and a slice of orange peel for garnish.
 Fill a highball glass with ice.
-Pour the Campari and vermouth and then top with soda.
-Be sure to keep the 1:1:2 ratio though.

 Negroni Cocktail

-Another aperitif (pre-dinner drink) on our list is the Negroni cocktail.
-The Negroni is said to have been first created in Florence, Italy in the early 1900s.
+The Negroni is said to have been first created in Florence, Italy, in the early 1900s.

-It is said that the bartender was asked by Count Camillo Negroni to strengthen his favorite cocktail, the Americano.
 Thanks to that bartender adding gin instead of soda water, the Negroni was born and was named after the famous Italian Count Camillo Negroni.

 Make a Negroni Cocktail